 - 4 tablespoons rice flour

-- 5 cups unsweetened almond milk preferably homemade
+- 5 cups unsweetened oat milk or almond milk (the richer the better)

 - 1/2 cup sugar